Carreau/phd-dissertation/parts/part4.rst

 ..
 3

-In cells, cortical tension can be as low as 50 pN/µm in fibroblast progenitor cells (REF KRIEG NatCellBio 2008) and can go up to 4000 pN/µm for dictyostelium (REF SCHWARZ 2000).
+In cells, cortical tension can be as low as 50 pN/µm in fibroblast progenitor cells :ref:`KRIEG NatCellBio 2008` and can go up to 4000 pN/µm for dictyostelium :ref:`SCHWARZ 2000`.
 Surprisingly, when myosin activity is affected, either by drugs or by genetic manipulation  the cortical tension only decreases by a factor of about 2.
-Cells are also observed to round up during division (REF KUNDA 2008) in which an  increase of tension by a factor of two is sufficient.
+Cells are also observed to round up during division :ref:`KUNDA 2008` in which an  increase of tension by a factor of two is sufficient.
 Our `in vitro` reconstruction is able to capture this feature in the change of cortical tension.
 Indeed, we observe a cortical tension of the doublets increasing by a factor 1.1 to 2.4.

 Different contributions for cortical tension
 ============================================
 ..
 3

+.. todo: 2 missing citations

 Cortical tension is the sum of the membrane tension and the tension due to the acto myosin cortex.
 We question how the membrane contribute to cortical tension